fonttools/fontbakery/README.md

 ## Development

+A series of videos explaining the project are posting on the [Font Bakery tumblr](http://fontbakery.tumblr.com).

-A 1 hour video (recorded on 2013-09-02) explaining the basic functionality and overall codebase is here: https://www.youtube.com/watch?v=paKa_Kok2EA
+The first covers basic functionality and overall codebase.

 #### License